SomeRandomSponge/pokefireredlatino/README.md

 If you have a question, I may have answered it already in Q&A, so please, check that out.

-If you want to use this translation for your own project, with or without changes, please give credit to the people mentioned in CREDITS, because their contributions made this possible.
+If you want to use this translation for your own project, with or without changes, please give credit to the people mentioned in [CREDITS.md](CREDITS.md), because their contributions made this possible.

 ## See also